 This salt-free, dry rub flavors chicken, fish, or lean pork.
 Bonus: This seasoning mix tastes excellent sprinkled on vegetables.

 1 tbsp dried tarragon

 1 tbsp ground black pepper

 A salt-free dry rub, this Mediterranean seasoning for chicken, fish, pork, tofu also complements veggies.

 1 1/2 tsp poultry seasoning

 1/2 tsp black pepper

-To make these two spice blends, just measure out herbs and shake together in a sealed container.
-You can use about 2 teaspoons of the mixture per pound on uncooked chicken, meat, or tofu.
+To make these two spice blends, measure out herbs and shake together well in a sealed container or bag.
+Use about 2 teaspoons of mixture per pound of uncooked chicken, meat, or tofu.
+Get creative with adjusting the amounts of herb combinations to suit your taste.
 Or you can sprinkle either blend on vegetables after brushing them with olive oil.

-For maximum flavor, rub the seasoning mix on the uncooked poultry, meat, fish, or tofu, then place in a resealable plastic bag or covered container and refrigerate for about 2 hours before grilling.
-I love to store unused herb mix in a tightly covered container, away from heat, for future use.
+Rub the seasoning mix on the uncooked poultry, meat, fish, or tofu.
+For maximum flavor, place the seasoned meat in a resealable plastic bag or covered container and refrigerate for at least 60 minutes before grilling.
+You can also store unused (and untouched) herb mix in a tightly covered container, away from heat, for future use.

-These recipes have been shared with all MyNetDiary users under the user name "Dietitian" in MyNetDiary.
-Here is a link to learn more about the "recipe share" feature along with other tips for entering, editing, and sharing recipes in MyNetDiary.
+These two recipes have been shared with all MyNetDiary users under the user name "Dietitian" in MyNetDiary.
+Here is a link to learn more about the "recipe share" feature, along with other tips for entering, editing, and sharing recipes in MyNetDiary.